Guidance Related to Government Shutdown

 • Supplemental funding requests will not be processed and awarded until normal operations resume.

-Given that each agency functions differently and will have their own unique contingency plan, we recommend you do the following:
+Given that each agency functions differently and will have its own unique contingency plan, we recommend you do the following:

-• Beginning in September, start reaching out to your agency contacts/program managers and discuss their specific agency contingency plan and what will happen to your award in the event of a shutdown.
+• We encourage faculty with awards that will expire or project periods that end between 10/1/2025 and 1/1/2026 to reach out to your agency contacts/program managers immediately and discuss their specific agency contingency plan, what will happen to your award in the event of a shutdown, and if forward funding is possible.
 However, please note that they may have limited capacity to respond.

 • If you are thinking about a Continuing Grant Increment or have a new Task Order pending, please pursue that as soon as possible.